Axiomatic Characterization of PageRank: Comparison with other centrality measures

 \subsection{Feedback centralities}

-Feedback centralities assess importance of a node based on the number and importance of its direct predecessors.
+Feedback centralities~\cite{Brandes:Erlebach:2005} assess importance of a node based on the number and importance of its direct predecessors.
 It constitutes a large and widely used class of centrality measures.
 In this section, we introduce classic centralities that belong to this class.
-We will split feedback centralities into two groups: \emph{parallel} and \emph{distributed}.
+We will split feedback centralities into two groups: \emph{parallel} and \emph{distributed} (similar division can be found, e.g., in \cite{Newman:2010}).